San Diego: Things To Do

 Tijuana — Take the Blue Line Trolley from downtown to San Ysidro (approximately $2.50, 45 minutes), walk across the border on foot.
 No car.
 The Zona Gastronómica strip on Avenida Sánchez Taboada is the best single-day destination for food and mezcal bars.
 US citizens need a valid passport.

-Anza-Borrego Desert State Park — 90 miles east, approximately two hours by car.
+Anza-Borrego Desert State Park — 90 miles east, approximately two hours by rental car.
 California’s largest state park, with wildflower blooms from late February to April.
 Day-use fee approximately $10 per car.

 Ready to explore?